OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 ## 1 Corinthians 2:1

-And when I came to you, brothers and sisters, I did not come as someone superior in speaking ability or wisdom, as I proclaimed to you the testimony of God.
+When I came to you, brothers and sisters, I did not arrive with superior speaking skills or wisdom, as I shared with you the testimony of God.

 ## 1 Corinthians 2:2

-For I determined to know nothing among you except Jesus Christ, and Him crucified.
+For I decided to focus on nothing among you except Jesus Christ, and Him crucified.

 ## 1 Corinthians 2:3